UNIT PLANS - US HISTORY

 Lesson Essential Question:

-1. why the Puritans fled England?
+1. Why did the Puritans flee England?

 2. How did dissent among the Puritans threaten the New England colonies?